jorishr/website-text-translator/README.md

 ```

 - Note that leading and trailing _single_ spaces will be respected by the program.
-- Also note that text nodes that only contain punctuation characters like "." or "!" will be ignored by the program if they are the very last child text node.
+- Also note that text nodes that _only_ contain punctuation characters like "." or "!" will be ignored by the program if they are the very last child text node.
 They are separate text nodes and don't have to be part of the translation process.
 When loading translation strings into your website project these punctuation text nodes will remain unaffected.

-### Strip all txt-id's from existing HTML file(s)
+### Strip all text-id's from existing HTML file(s)

+If you want to start all over with a clean slate, you can use the strip command.

-The strip command will remove all txt-id's from your HTML file(s).
+The strip command will remove all text-id's from your HTML file(s).
 To run the strip program, use the command `npx wtt strip`.

-This is useful if you want to start over with a clean slate.

 The strip command will not touch the JSON language files, but the key-value pairs in your JSON language file(s) will no longer be linked to your HTML file(s).
 You will have to manually remove the JSON language files that are now obsolete.